LaFrance in World War Two

 American LaFrance fire equipment can be found at many fire museums in the United States.
 There are usually some on display, and pumping water at musters.
 Finding American LaFrance fire apparatus that served the US military during WWII is another story, as they are almost non-existent.
-Only one has been found to date, as can be seen below.
+Only one has been found by the author to date, as can be seen below.

 This 1942 American LaFrance fire truck was built on a Ford chassis.
 It served at Freeman Army Airfield in Seymour, IN from 1943 until the base closed 1946.
 It then served